yourlabs/cli2/docs/ansible.rst

 <https://docs.ansible.com/ansible/latest/dev_guide/developing_plugins.html#action-plugins>`_

-Useful on its own, it also integrates very well with our HTTP client, so you probably want to read about that first:doc:`client`.
+Useful on its own, it also integrates very well with our HTTP client, so you probably want to read about that first :doc:`client`.

 Features
 ========